 In 2013, the Amato Vino adventure commenced.
 In collaboration with our mates at Ricca Terra Farms in South Australia, we began making wine from lesser-known Italian varieties in one of the warmest grape-growing regions in Australia: the Riverland.
 The Amato Vino label was thus born.
-Excitement flourished and during 2014 the range was extended to include Margaret River-grown alternate varieties.
+Excitement flourished and during 2014 the range was extended to include Margaret River-grown emerging varieties.
 The label now straddles the two regions.

-The Amato Vino label is the vehicle for our alternative varieties, micro-batches and ‘lo-fi’ and experimental winemaking styles.
+The Amato Vino label is the vehicle for our alternative (or emerging) varieties, micro-batches and ‘lo-fi’ and experimental winemaking styles.
 Single vineyards, handpicks, natural ferments are par for the course; incorporating minimal winemaking input, little or no adds, and unconventional vessels for fermentation/maturation – this is the wild stuff.

 Varieties include Nero d’Avola, Vermentino, Fiano, Bianco d’Alessano, Grillo, Montepulciano, Nebbiolo, Teroldego, Carignano, Graciano, Tempranillo, Touriga Nacional, Trousseau/Bastardo… and more.

-Ricca Terra Farms is a small vineyard property specialising in alternative southern Italian grape varieties.
+Ricca Terra Farms is a small vineyard property specialising in southern Italian grape varieties.
 Owners Ashley & Holly Ratcliff selected these varieties based on their capacity to produce high quality wines in a hot environment.

 In contrast to the vast majority of Riverland grape-producers, the Ratcliffs micro-manage their vineyard, using hands-on techniques usually associated with recognised cool-climate regions such as Margaret River.
 Practices include minimal irrigation, leaf-plucking, shoot and bunch-thinning, wire-lifting and general canopy management to ensure even ripeness and low yields across the board.